modin-project/modin/docs/flow/modin/pandas/series.rst

     [65 rows x 1 columns]

 As we show in the example above, Modin ``Series`` can be easily created, and supports any input that pandas ``Series`` supports.
-Also note that tuning of the ``Series`` partitioning can be done by setting of a single config.
+Also note that tuning of the ``Series`` partitioning can be done by just setting a single config.